xiaoshi2024/Everything-Morph-MC-mod-/README.md

 English Introduction
 Core Features:
 Smart Enchantment System: Grants morphing abilities to any weapon or equipment.
-Skin Integration: Generated morph entities feature random skins connected to the player skin API.
+Skin Integration: Future Generated morph entities feature random skins connected to the player skin API.
 Humanoid Avatars: Equipment items can trigger the generation of intelligent entities with human forms.
 Dialogue Interaction: Future plans include enabling morph entities to engage in intelligent conversations with players.
 Ability Inheritance: Future plans include perfect inheritance of all characteristics and abilities of the original weapon.